dojo/docs/dojox/editor/plugins.rst

 * :ref:`dojox.editor.plugins.SpellCheck  <dojox/editor/plugins/SpellCheck>` -- **STABLE**

-  A plugin that allows the user to spellcheck editor content either interactively (where unrecognized words are highlighted as they are typed) or as a batch process via a dialog that steps the user through all the content, moving from one unrecognized word to the next.
+  A plugin that allows the user to spell check editor content either interactively (where unrecognized words are highlighted as they are typed) or as a batch process via a dialog that steps the user through all the content, moving from one unrecognized word to the next.
 The focus here is on the client-side feature.
 While a server-side demo is provided, it is expected that a more comprehensive server piece will be deployed.

   **This plugin is new to the Dojo Toolkit 1.6.**